microsoft/nni/docs/ExperimentConfig.md

   * __keyVault__

-    If you want to use azure kubernets service, you should set keyVault to storage the private key of your azure storage account.
+    If users want to use azure kubernets service, they should set keyVault to storage the private key of your azure storage account.
 Refer: https://docs.microsoft.com/en-us/azure/key-vault/key-vault-manage-with-cli2

     * __vaultName__